-Second-line systemic therapy for thymomas includes pemetrexed, everolimus, paclitaxel, octreotide (long-acting release [LAR]) with or without prednisone, gemcitabine with or without capecitabine, 5-fluorouracil (5-FU), etoposide, and ifosfamide. ^{136,137,150,154-162} However, none of these agents has been assessed in randomized phase 3 trials, because there are not enough patients with thymic malignancies to do large trials.
-For thymomas, response rates for subsequent systemic therapy (ie, second-line and beyond) range from 15% to 39%.
-Panel members feel that pemetrexed and paclitaxel are more efficacious as second-line therapy for thymomas than the other recommended agents (see the NCCN Guidelines with Evidence BlocksTM for Thymomas and Thymic Carcinomas, available at www.NCCN.org).
-A study of pemetrexed in patients with thymoma (n = 16) reported 2 complete responses and 5 partial responses.
-163 For the 2019 update (Version 1), the NCCN Panel clarified that capecitabine may be added to gemcitabine based on clinical trial data.
-154,161 In 22 patients with thymomas receiving gemcitabine/capecitabine, there were 3 complete responses and 5 partial responses.
+Second-line systemic therapy for thymomas includes pemetrexed, everolimus, paclitaxel, octreotide (LAR) with or without prednisone, gemcitabine with or without capecitabine, 5-fluorouracil (5-FU), etoposide, and ifosfamide.^{139,140,153,158-167} However, none of these agents has been assessed in randomized phase 3 trials, because the rarity of this disease makes such trials challenging to complete.
+For thymomas, response rates for subsequent systemic therapy (ie, second-line and beyond) range from 15% to 39%.7 Panel members feel that pemetrexed and paclitaxel are more efficacious as second-line therapy for thymomas than the other recommended agents (see the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines[®]) with NCCN Evidence Blocks[TM] for Thymomas and Thymic Carcinomas, available at www.NCCN.org).7 A study of pemetrexed in patients with thymoma (n = 16) reported two complete responses and five partial responses.168

+Capecitabine may be added to gemcitabine based on clinical trial data.^{159,166} In 22 patients with thymomas receiving gemcitabine/capecitabine, there were three complete responses and five partial responses.
 Octreotide may be useful in patients with thymoma who have a positive octreotide scan or symptoms of carcinoid syndrome.
-Pembrolizumab is not recommended in patients with thymomas because of concerns about immune-related events.
-Of patients with thymoma receiving pembrolizumab, 71% (5/7) had grade 3 or higher immune-related adverse events including myocarditis.
-164 Sunitinib is not recommended in patients with thymomas, because they do not have c-Kit mutations.
-165 Surgery is an option for patients with recurrent locally advanced disease, solitary metastases, or ipsilateral metastases.
-166 thymic carcinomas vary depending on stage (stages 1-2: 91%; stages 3-4: 31%) and resectability (including completeness of resection).
-11 These tumors can be distinguished from thymomas because of their malignant histologic features and their different immunohistochemical and genetic features.
-2,16,43 They are predominantly squamous cell carcinomas and undifferentiated carcinomas.
-However, thymic carcinomas should be differentiated from primary lung malignancies that metastasize to the thymus and have a similar histologic appearance.
-165,170 Thymic carcinomas often cause pericardial and pleural effusions.
-The Masaoka staging system and the AJCC TNM staging system can also be used to stage thymic carcinomas (see Tables 1 and 2 in the algorithm).
-50,171,172
+Pembrolizumab is not recommended in patients with thymomas because of concerns about immune-related adverse events.^{169,170} Of patients with thymoma receiving pembrolizumab, 71% (5/7) had grade 3 or higher immune-related adverse events including myocarditis.171 Sunitinib is not recommended in patients with thymomas, because they do not have c-Kit mutations.172 In a phase 2 study assessing everolimus, median overall survival was more than 25 months in patients with thymomas (n = 32), but there was a high risk of fatal pneumonitis.161 The NCCN Panel has preference stratified the second-line regimens for patients with thymomas.
+The panel voted that the following are "other recommended" regimens including etoposide, everolimus, 5-FU, gemcitabine with or without capecitabine, ifosfamide, octreotide (including LAR) with or without prednisone, paclitaxel, and pemetrexed.

+National Comprehensive Cancer Network[®] NCCN Guidelines Version 2.2022 Thymomas and Thymic Carcinomas